AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 >
 >If the **State** is **UNREGISTERED**, you can use the **Token** to register the device.

+## Naming Windows Player {#name-windows}

+You can assign a user friendly device name to your Windows player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
+This capability not only allows you to name your Windows player but also allows to you to easily assign appropriate content.

+Follow the steps below to configure the name in Windows player:

+1. Click on **start** --> **run**
+1. Enter `system.cpl`
+1. Use the computer name tab to set the computer's hostname

 ## Changing the Default Options in Windows Installer {#changing-default-options}

 Follow this section to learn how to change the default options in Windows Installer and the list of available customizations.